antonioastorino/Digital-Circuit-Simulator/README.md

 ## Class DCSPLD8In16Out

-This class implements a Programmable Logic Device (PLD) equivalent to DCSRam256x16 but, once programmed, it becomes read-only.
-Programming a DCSPLD8In16Out is done by the class its initializer, which requires the data to be passed as an argument.
+This class implements a Programmable Logic Device (PLD) equivalent to `DCSRam256x16` but, once programmed, it becomes read-only.
+Programming a `DCSPLD8In16Out` is done by its initializer, which requires the configuration data to be passed as an argument.
 The advantage of using this class in place of a RAM is that it much faster (the number of logic gates in a RAM is about 75 times that of this PLD).
 Therefore, the computation time is substantially reduced when using this PLD.
 Also, there is no control logic involved, which makes its use much simpler than a RAM.

 #### Pinout
 ```